-The good news is that image SEO is easy to learn, fast to apply, and once your team adopts good image habits they will always be there.
-We’re helping out with this handy guide on the top image optimization habits everyone should master, and why these particular practices are so important.
+The good news is that image SEO is easy to learn and apply, and once your team adopts good image habits, they will always be there.
+We’re helping with this handy guide on the top image optimization habits everyone should master, and why these particular practices are so important.
 Get ready to take some notes!

 1. Make Sure Your Images Are Relevant to Your Content

-While having images is very important for your content, choosing random images is not a good idea.
+While images are important for your content, choosing random images is not a good idea.
 Your image should always inform your content.
-Use images to further explain what you mean or showcase what you are talking about.
+Use images to explain further what you mean or showcase what you are talking about.
 When in doubt, try to choose images of expressive people involved in activities related to your content – a friendly human face will always feel more “right” to viewers than a basic landscape.

-When possible, take images of your own products, services, sites, or people-in-action to use.
-Infographics, diagrams and illustrations are also great choices.
-Online image libraries are stocked with a ton of very specific images that are all well tagged, so if you post frequently and find it hard to get relevant content, you may want to get a subscription for something like Shutterstock.
+When possible, take images of your products, services, sites, or people-in-action.
+Infographics, diagrams, and illustrations are also great choices.
+Online image libraries are stocked with a ton of very specific images that are all well-tagged, so if you post frequently and find it hard to get relevant content, you may want to get a subscription for something like Shutterstock.

-Note: Images don’t have to be original, but they should be as original as possible.
+Note: Images don’t have to be original but should be as original as possible.
 Anything you can take or create yourself is great.
-Don’t steal images from other sites unless they are free to use, and try not to re-use images that have text or watermarks overlaid on them.
+Don’t steal images from other sites unless they are free to use, and try not to reuse images that have text or watermarks overlaid on them.

 2. Determine the Right Dimensions